 Favoritism is Never Forgotten

 This is where my discovery of recognizing what being a middle child was all about.
 Favoritism, nothing is worse than noticing when a child is placed on the highest shelf and all the other kids are on the sidelines.
 It hurts, so what does a kid do?
 A kid will rebel or act out, seek attention any way I could get it.
-Of course, when that didn’t work hard lessons came along and with that, which helped me to grow into my independence and sprout self-reliance, As I began to grow I began to realize I could always depend on myself for comfort.
+Of course, when that didn’t work hard lessons came along and with that, which helped me to grow into my independence and sprout self-reliance, Growing up a middle child I began to realize I could always depend on myself for comfort.
 Now remembering those moments when things went missing or broken in the house I was never asked about it,?
 I was only accused that I was responsible.
 Or in the event, something was damaged I must have broken it.
 It seemed I could never escape being blamed for many things gone wrong in a house full of kids.

 Family and Non-Conforming

-The times I questioned what I was being told and yet was intrusive of needing an answer.
-I was usually shut down because no one knew the answer, I later realized I shouldn’t blame my parents for what they don’t know or have no answer to.
+The times I questioned what I was being told and yet demanding an answer.
+I was usually shut down because no one knew the answer, I later realized I shouldn’t blame my parents for what they don’t know.
 (Also as a woman I observed my parents repeating the same mistakes their parents made with them).
 It’s hard to see that and remember how much that hurt.
-During this time I didn’t have much of a voice and being oppressed has ties to racism and sexism people just don’t understand or choose to ignore.
-My strong personality was something my parents weren’t prepared for and this was another reason I was shut down or ignored most of the time.
+Growing up a middle child I didn’t have much of a voice and being oppressed has ties to racism and sexism people just don’t realize it or choose to ignore.
+Growing up a middle child my strong personality was something my parents weren’t prepared for and this was another reason I was shut down or ignored most of the time.
 However, that never stopped me from expressing my thoughts, just like now.

 Being Held, Prisoners